altafino/react-webpack-5-tailwind-2/README.md

 # react-webpack-5-tailwind-2

-Webpack 5 boilerplate with React 17, Tailwind 2, using babel, sass, with a hot dev server and an optimized production build
+Webpack 5 boilerplate with React 17, Tailwind 2, HMR, using babel, sass, with a hot dev server and an optimized production build

+## Last Changes:
+- added Prettier
+- added react-refresh-webpack-plugin for HMR

 ## Installation